MANDYTSANG007/E-Commerce-ORM/README.md

 # E-Commerce-ORM

-E-Commerce ORM application is set up using an Object Relational Mapping framework that many E-commerce platforms are widely implementing.
+E-Commerce ORM application uses an Object Relational Mapping framework that many E-commerce platforms are widely implementing.
 This back end e-commerce site has been configured with Express.js API and Sequelize to interact with a MySQL database.

 ## Getting Started